Skip to main content

 National Support Organisations

-We recommend making contact with them to find out more information on what they offer.
+We recommend making contact with individual services to find out what they offer.

 The ADHD Foundation - ADHD Information Support Service

-The ADHD Foundation works in partnership with individuals, families, and professionals to build a positive foundation for life.
+The ADHD Foundation work in partnership with individuals, families, and professionals to build a positive foundation for life.

 British Dyslexia Association (BDA) - Dyslexia Information Support Service